-Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting: The Proxy Statement and Annual Report are available at www.proxyvote.com
+Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting:

+The Proxy Statement and Annual Report are available at www.proxyvote.com

-ORCHID ISLAND CAPITAL, INC. Annual Meeting of Stockholders Tuesday, June 11, 2024 his substitute, and her common stock of ORC eby appoint(s) Robert E. Cauley and George H. Haas, IV, or either of them, as proxies, each with the power to appoint eby authorize(s) them to represent and to vote, as designated on the reverse side of this ballot, all of the shares of HID ISLAND CAPITAL, INC. that the stockholder(s) is/are entitled to vote at the Annual Meeting of Stockholders to b an June 11, 2024, at 3305 Flamingo Drive, Vero Beach, FL 32963, and any adjournment or postponement thereof. voted in accordance with the recommendations of the Board of Directors.
+ORCHID ISLAND CAPITAL, INC. Annual Meeting of Stockholders Tuesday, June 11, 2024

+The stockholder(s) hereby appoint(s) Robert E. Cauley and George H. Haas, IV, or either of them, as proxies, each with the power to appoint his substitute, and hereby authorize(s) them to represent and to vote, as designated on the reverse side of this ballot, all of the shares of common stock of ORCHID ISLAND CAPITAL, INC. that the stockholder(s) is/are entitled to vote at the Annual Meeting of Stockholders to be held at 8:30 AM, EDT on June 11, 2024, at 3305 Flamingo Drive, Vero Beach, FL 32963, and any adjournment or postponement thereof.